The Path Towards Modern Cloud Data Warehousing with Snowflake

 The Rising Need of a Modern Data Warehouse

 Business Intelligence processes play a key role in all organizations that help various layers from executives to managers to make decisions and analyze their business.
 The analysis helps the business make better decisions and increase the productiveness of their organizations.
-Certain factors like a few listed below could impact the effectiveness of the analytics.
+Our data management services team understands that certain factors like a few listed below could impact the effectiveness of the analytics.

 - In the past and present, several organizations have managed their data on-premise where the data sources are present in a local database and bound by network firewalls.
 More recently, the growing pain of a traditional on-premise data warehouse has led to performance issues, workload contentions, etc. One of the most common outcome is longer run times of user reports that eventually could time out or hang up without completion.
 Typically, companies have to work around with options like changing the data load processes by building smaller aggregate datasets or separating the conflicting run times for data and dashboards.